turper2024/cultural-mechanics/README.md

 For Shadow-Sovereign rule, separate the visible state from its functional sovereignty position and from occupant attribution.
-Require a named course, real electoral turnover, a credible voter-backed reversal attempt, failed correction, and convergent bottom-up effects.
+Require a named course, real electoral turnover, a credible voter-backed reversal attempt, failed correction, convergent protection through local institutions and gatekeepers, and inadequate rival explanations.
+Correction nullification is one possible mechanism and a trusted-carrier correction lock its possible gain-weighted morphology, not the political diagnosis itself.
+The carrier layer can carry, shield, or locally enforce a course, converge independently, or only under stronger evidence collectively constitute the effective-sovereignty position.
 Course continuity or institutional complexity alone proves neither legal occupation, conspiracy, a hidden Inner Party, nor *Machtpolitik*.